← Mediatrix MediatrixA Marian study library

 Marian Feasts

-Eighteen Marian feasts of the Roman liturgical year, each with its date, rank, scriptural readings, Collect (Latin for principals), and suggested devotion.
+Twenty Marian feasts of the Roman liturgical year, the eighteen fixed and the two moveable, each with its date, rank, scriptural readings, Collect (Latin for principals), and suggested devotion.

 Rank Solemnity (the highest, ten total in the universal calendar) · Feast · Memorial (Obligatory or Optional).